mapbiomas-brazil/urban-infrastructure/README.md

 # How to use
 ## Basics
 Some basic steps are necessary before starting programming.
-They are:
+They are:<br/>
-Create an account in Google Earth Engine (GEE) platform.
-It can be done here https://earthengine.google.com/ Create a GEE repository in the code editor and upload the modules in it.
+- Create an account in Google Earth Engine (GEE) platform.
+It can be done here https://earthengine.google.com/<br/>
+- Create a GEE repository in the code editor and upload the modules in it. <br/>

-The modules necessary are shown in Tables 1 and 2.
+The modules necessary are shown in Tables 1 and 2.<br/>

 _Table 1 - Classification codes utilized in collection 6._
 |Classification codes| Description